-A machine vision camera called a “vision pin” is mounted inside a precision housing and a calibration method was devised to determine the precise center of image sensor.
-On an opposite facing clevis, a precision bored face of a “light pin” is exposed to the camera.
+A machine vision camera called a “vision pin” is mounted inside a precision housing and a calibration method was devised to determine the precise center of the image sensor.
+On an opposite-facing clevis, a precision bored face of a “light pin” is exposed to the camera.
 These two items essentially create a virtual alignment pin that is made of a light beam.
 It is extremely accurate and as it is made exclusively of photons, it never gets stuck while trying to make a complex alignment and mate.

 When the wing lug is between the two halves of the “pin”, the camera can measure the position of the wing lug relative to the light pin.
 An algorithm developed by Delta Sigma then computes how to move 7 axes such that the fore and aft part of each fuselage module is adjusted in six degrees of freedom concurrently to arrive at the proper alignment.
 This alignment occurs before the sections are mated.
-The camera’s traverse axes (water and butt) are measured by the camera to an accuracy of 0.0001 inch and the in-line axis (station) has an accuracy of 0.001 inch.
-The user can view any of the eight Vision Pin views, but typically does not need to do so.
+The camera’s traverse axes (water and butt) are measured by the camera to an accuracy of 0.0001 inches and the in-line axis (station) has an accuracy of 0.001 inches.
+The user can view any of the eight Vision Pin views but typically does not need to do so.

-The user screen allows the user to quickly see and understand the state of alignment in a glance.
+The user screen allows the user to quickly see and understand the state of alignment at a glance.
 There are four stations where Vision Pins are located, in each case – one left side and one right side.
 Each circle represents a station and the colored “balls” represent the two sides.
 The green balls in the alignment circles represent the average of the misalignments between the two sides.
-On the lower left of the screen are status indicators of the Vision Pins and each of the servo axes.
-If one is red, the system will not operate and clicking the red indicator will inform the operator the details of the fault.
+On the lower left of the screen are the status indicators of the Vision Pins and each of the servo axes.
+If one is red, the system will not operate, and clicking the red indicator will inform the operator of the details of the fault.

 When the left and right balls are within the outer circle, the MAMAS system is close enough to make accurate measurements.
 Selecting “RUN” causes the alignment.
 When the balls are within the inner circle, the water and butt alignment is within tolerance.
 The station alignment is shown on the bar below the circles.